llm-bible/llm-bible.github.io/_publications/chen2024pseudo.markdown

 bibkey: chen2024pseudo
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.23678"}
-tags: ['Security', 'Model Architecture', 'Tools', 'RAG', 'GPT', 'Prompting']
+tags: ['Tools', 'GPT', 'RAG', 'Model Architecture', 'Security', 'Prompting']
 ---
 Goal hijacking is a type of adversarial attack on Large Language Models (LLMs) where the objective is to manipulate the model into producing a